Welcome to Year 6!

 We would like to take this chance to welcome you and your child to Year 6 and to introduce the team.
 Year 6 is made up of two classes, Buzzards and Stoats.
-The teachers are Miss Messina-Reeve (UKS2 Team Leader) and Miss O’Brian.
-Supporting us in the classroom, we have 4 wonderful adults who work as Teaching Assistants and 1:1 Support Staff, Mrs Spano, Mrs Ridley, Mrs Harvey-Lucas and Miss Martin.
+The teachers are Mrs Roberts and Miss Sturgeon.
+Supporting us in the classroom, we have 2 wonderful adults who work as Teaching Assistants: Mrs Duffet and Mrs Ridley.
 We all feel very passionate about Year 6 and believe that we provide them with a nurturing, engaging and inspiring environment to enable them to become more rounded learners, ready to make the next step into secondary school.

-Science – Our focus this half-term is ‘Light’.
-In lessons we will be applying a range of scientific skills - including recording accurate data, setting up fair tests and drawing and presenting conclusions - to investigate a range of concepts.
+Our focus this half term is Evolution.
+In lessons, we will be applying a range of scientific skills - including recording accurate data, setting up fair tests and drawing and presenting conclusions - to investigate a range of concepts.
 These include investigating how animals have adapted to suit their environment and studying different theories of evolution.
 We will end this unit by writing our own ‘Just So’ stories inspired by our learning.